birdnet-team/BioDCASE-Tiny-2026/README.md

 ## Acknowledgement
-- C.W. was supported by the University of Veterinary Medicine, Vienna.
+- C.W. was supported by the University of Veterinary Medicine, Vienna
-- Y.B. was supported by the EU MSCA Doctoral Network Bioacoustic AI (BioacAI, 101071532).
+- Y.B. was supported by the EU MSCA Doctoral Network Bioacoustic AI (BioacAI, 101071532)
 - T.S. and S.K. were supported by Chemnitz University of Technology